foqrul1/ntp_exporter/README.md

    rpmbuild -ba SPECS/ntp_exporter.spec

-How to Use This Script
+How to Use setup_monitoring.sh  Script
 Copy and save it as setup_monitoring.sh.
 Make it executable:
 bash